rtauseef/provisioning-profile-helper/README.md

 2. Run the _update.rb_ script.

   `ruby update.rb`

 ## Update Jenkins with latest provisioning profile

 * Jenkins checks for updates automatically every 2 minutes.
 If there is a new provisioning profile available, it will be installed automatically.
 * If you need to perfom an immediate build, run the Jenkins job __provisioning-profile__ and then run the job to build your app.

+## Update your system with latest developer certificate

+1. Clone and/or pull the latest version of this repo.
+2. Double-click the file `hp.developer.cert.p12`
+3. Enter the password `hp` when prompted.
+4. The next time you build in Xcode, answer "Alway Allow" when prompted to access your Keychain (during code signing).

+* Make sure to update to the latest provisioning profile after updating your certificate.